-For the third time, World War II veteran Robert McClintock sang the national anthem during the Tampa Bay Lightning’s Military Appreciation night last week.
+For the third time, World War II veteran Robert McClintock sang the national anthem during the Tampa Bay Lightning’s Military Appreciation night in November 2019.

 Speaking on his accolades, the announcer told the hockey crowd, “And making his third appearance as our special guest, we’re honored to be joined by a World War II veteran, who joined the Army Air Corps in 1941, became a commissioned pilot at 23, and flew 86 combat missions over Italy and north Africa.”